BrianRuizy/covid19-dashboard/README.md

 The app is provided with a basic configuration to be executed in [Heroku](https://heroku.com/).

 Heroku app is already configured to this GitHub repo, for *automatic deploys* from any push to the **master** branch.
+Create a pull request containing your respective changes and wait for approval/merge.
 <h1 align="left">
     <img alt="deploy" width="70%" src="https://github.com/BrianRuizy/covid-19-dashboard/blob/master/core/static/assets/img/deploy.png"
 </h1>